CRM: Overview of Sections and Methods

 Widgets

-Replace XXX with the entity code: LEAD, DEAL, CONTACT, COMPANY, QUOTE, SMART_INVOICE.
-For Smart Processes, specify the numeric identifier of the entity type, for example, CRM_DYNAMIC_183_DETAIL_TAB.
+The placement code follows a pattern like CRM_XXX_DETAIL_TAB: replace XXX with LEAD, DEAL, CONTACT, COMPANY, QUOTE, SMART_INVOICE, ORDER, or ACTIVITY, and for Smart Processes use DYNAMIC_ followed by the numeric identifier of the type, for example CRM_DYNAMIC_183_DETAIL_TAB.

 Key Identifiers